 Promotional video for Offset, USU's Senior BFA Graphic Design show.
 Collaboration with senior class in development of brand for exhibition.

-Directed and branded Impact, USU's first annual earth week art exhibition.
+Directed and branded Impact, USU's first annual Earth Week art exhibition.

 Kinetic typography video for Sweet n Sour by Waterbed, an alternative pop duo heavily influenced by psychedelic rock and 90s pop.
 The video mirrors this influence through its color scheme and use of glitches reminiscent of early television sets.

 A poster was created first to establish the color scheme, type system and to build the objects that would later be animated.
 To complement the song’s 90’s synth, and psychedelic undertones, I chose to collage photographs and footage that visualized the opposites referenced in the lyrics.
 These objects are defamiliarized by their placement withinin this “sweet n sour” candyland and through a color treatment reminiscent of a Victor Moscoso screenprint.